L-souhaiel/C-RaspberryPi-Project-Pi-Alarme/README.md

 ## Detection of Person entering the escalator

-the Detection of person will be done throw a PIR Sensor that will be installed in the Gate of the escalator .
+the Detection of person will be done through a PIR Sensor that will be installed in the Gate of the escalator .

 ## Printing the number of Person on the Escalator

-every person who enter in the escalator will increase the number of person on the escaltor and these will be printed on the screen . every entred person to the
+ When someone gets on the escalator, the number of people will increase and will be printed on the screen.

-escaltor will have 10 second to go out from the second gate . that means that the number of person will be decreased of 1 every 10 second.
+ Each person have 10 seconds on the escaltor then he gets off and the number will decrease.

 ## turn on the Buzze take picture and sent it per email

-if more than 10 person are on the escaltor . the application will turn on the buzzer to make alarme sound .
-A picture containg the people entred the escaltor after

-the 10 will be taked and sent per email to the user . the email address can be changed from sendrichtig.c file in the sonprocessSendemail function .
+if more than 10 people are on the escaltor.
+The buzzer will be turned on to alert that the number of people allowed is exceded. and a picture of the people that get on after the buzzer will be taken and sent per email to the user.
+The email address can be changed from sendrichtig.c file in the sonprocessSendemail function.

 # Dependencies